This post was originally published in March 2019. Updated in January 2023.

 - Plums and oranges.

 You should consult a doctor if these remedies don’t reduce sweating.
-If you think you have Palmer Hyperhidrosis, you should see a doctor for a better understanding of your condition.
+If you think you have Palmer Hyperhidrosis, you should see a doctor to help you understand your condition better.

 If what causes clammy hands is hyperhidrosis, your doctor may recommend iontophoresis or botox injections.
 He/she may also ask you to make some lifestyle changes so you can control this condition.

-Palmer Hyperhidrosis can be the reason for causing your hands to sweat.
-There are available treatments for Palmer Hyperhidrosis Like Botox injections or Iontophoresis.
-So your doctor may recommend Botox injections or Iontophoresis treatment.
+If Palmer Hyperhidrosis is the reason why your hands sweat, there are available treatments Like Botox injections or Iontophoresis.

-Botox can treat excessive sweating in small areas like hands.
-It can reduce 85% of sweating.
+Botox can treat excessive sweating in small areas like hands and reduce sweating by 85%.

-You should get injections every 6 months to keep hands dry.
-It’s totally safe But the procedure may cause pain and temporary weakness in hands.
+You should get injections every 6 months to stop sweaty hands.
+It’s totally safe But the procedure may cause pain and temporary weakness in the hands.

-You submerge your hands in water for about half an hour.
-And you have to repeat the procedure multiple times to get the best results.
-It blocks pores and decreasing sweat by up to 80%.
+You have to repeat the procedure multiple times to get the best results.
+It blocks pores and decreases sweat by up to 80%.